Documents#

 categorization_logs.png

-Document Workflow#
+Document workflow#

 This illustrates the workflow of the Document.
 The shown workflow is generated based on the current settings of the Project.
 It might differ from the workflow that had actually happened.
 A workflow consists of multiple background processes.
 The workflow graph helps to gain an understanding for the processing time of a Document and to finetune self-hosted Konfuzio Server installations.